aky3100/REDfold/README.md

 ## Usage
 The users are welcome to use REDfold webserver available at https://redfold.ee.ncyu.edu.tw for RNA structure prediction.
 REDfold is implemented in Python code and the cross-platform compatible program can be installed through the [wheel package](https://redfold.ee.ncyu.edu.tw).
+It can predict the RNA secondary structure based on the RNA sequences.

 ### System Requirement
  python (>=3.7)